 During treatment, your child’s health care team may ask you to answer questions about your child’s symptoms and side effects and to describe each problem.
 Be sure to tell the health care team if your child is experiencing a problem.
 This helps the health care team treat any symptoms and side effects as quickly as possible.
 It can also help prevent more serious problems in the future.

-Areas where PPB has spread are found by imaging tests, such as a CT scan, MRI scan, or bone scan.
+Areas where PPB has spread are found by imaging tests, such as a computed tomography (CT) scan, magnetic resonance imaging (MRI) scan, or bone scan.
 See the Diagnosis section for more information on these tests.
 If 1 area where PPB has spread is found on a scan, it is likely that the PPB has spread to other areas that cannot be seen on the scan.
-PPB that has spread is only rarely treated with surgery; other treatments will be recommended.
+PPB that has spread is only rarely treated with surgery; other types of treatments will be recommended.
 Palliative care will also be important to help relieve symptoms and side effects.

 A diagnosis of advanced PPB is stressful and difficult.
-Members of your family are encouraged to talk how your feel with your child's health care team.
-It may be also helpful to talk with other caregivers, such as a through a support group or peer support program.
+Members of your family are encouraged to talk about how your feel with your child's health care team.
+It may also be helpful to talk with other caregivers, such as through a support group or peer support program.

 A remission is when PPB cannot be detected in the body and there are no symptoms.
 This may also be called having “no evidence of disease” or NED.